digital-asset/daml/docs/source/daml/intro/6_Parties.rst

 Next up
 -------

-In :doc:`7_Composing` you will finally put everything you have learned together to build a simple asset holding and trading model akin to that in the :doc:`/app-dev/bindings-java/quickstart`.
+In :doc:`7_Composing` you will put everything you have learned together to build a simple asset holding and trading model akin to that in the :doc:`/app-dev/bindings-java/quickstart`.
 In that context you'll learn a bit more about the ``Update`` action and how to use it to compose transactions, as well as about privacy on DAML ledgers.